TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

+They still have to hard code the RPC endpoint

 MAKE A NOTE IN THE DOCS OF WHERE THINGS FALL SHORT - Uniswap, no index other than a,b,c chains MAKE A NOTE IN DOCS ABOUT WHAT IS AND WHAT IS NOT INDEXED BY US